 We recognize that our travelers, while “unplugging” from their day-to-day life, also need to stay connected while in Whistler.
 There are a number of places that you can find a WiFi connection in the Village, including hotels, restaurants and even on the mountains.

 Whistler is Canada’s premier year-round resort destination, drawing guests from all over the world.
 Our guests travel here in search of the ultimate vacation at a truly iconic Canadian destination, and we will continue to strive to exceed our guests’ expectations.
-We are coming off of back-to-back record-breaking seasons, experiencing our busiest winter on record in 2013/14 and the busiest summer on record in 2014.
+We are coming off of back-to-back record-breaking seasons, both summer and winter offer unique experiences.